 Legal reasoning is the method by which lawyers invent arguments, judges and regulators make considered legal decisions, and students and professionals learn the law.
 The professional community has developed the language, concepts and patterns of reasoning that help us perform these tasks well.
 The philosopher Ludwig Wittgenstein called such linguistic practices "forms of life" or "language games."
 Legal rules show a proposition's use by stating the conditions under which we accept it as true, and implicitly show the meaning of legal concepts.
 "Thinking like a lawyer" means knowing how to use legal concepts to formulate those lines of reasoning that are acceptable to lawyers.
-Practicing law well means using such reasoning effectively to influence legal decision-makers.
-The logic of legal reasoning studies the patterns of legal language that legal professionals generally regard as appropriate.
-The study of legal logic is the study of the appropriate use of legal language.
+Practicing law well means using such reasoning studies the patterns of legal language that legal professionals generally regard as appropriate.